pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 closing bracket of our question's list:

 {{< commit add-trailing-comma-first-question-info >}}

+We're now ready to add more questions when we're ready, but first we'll get some experience working with this idea of a list of lists.

 ### Explore how to get items from the list of lists